Iced Vanilla Latte Starbucks – If you’re looking for a Monday morning pick-me-up, then Our Iced Vanilla Latte Starbucks Copycat is just what you need.

-- Place all ingredients in a high-speed blender (such as a Vitamix) and process for one full minute, until smooth, creamy and frothy.
+- Place all ingredients in a high-speed blender and process for one full minute, until smooth, creamy and frothy.
 Pour your coffee in a glass, add ice cubes and transfer to the freezer for 5 minutes.
 Drink cold.

 To dilute espresso, add cold water in a 1:1 ratio.
 If starting with 3 shots (4 ounces) of espresso, then you will want to add 1/2 cup (4 ounces) water to make diluted espresso.

 P.S.
-The Iced Coffee Recipe Just Might Help You Live Longer
+This Iced Vanilla Latte Starbucks Copycat Just Might Help You Live Longer

 Did you know coffee consumption has been associated with a decreased risk of death from ALL causes?
 (1) And that’s not all…